 Due to some of their dynamic characteristics, these patients perceive

-the therapeutic relationship as a confessional space, where they can assume their responsibilities and declare their intentions and actions that they deem blameworthy; or they can manipulate and camouflage the facts to their advantage, in such a way as to attribute blame and responsibility to others (Ugazio, et al. 2021, p.24).
+(Ugazio, et al. 2020).the therapeutic relationship as a confessional space, where they can take on their own responsibilities and declare intentions and actions that they deem reprehensible; or they can manipulate and conceal the facts to their advantage, so as to attribute fault and responsibility to others

 To learn more about how patients with phobic spectrum problems, obsessive-compulsive, eating, and depressive disorders build the therapeutic relationship, read these articles: